rust-windowing/winit/src/changelog/unreleased.md

 - Changed `EventLoopProxy::send_event` to `EventLoopProxy::wake_up`, it now
   only wakes up the loop.
 - On Web, slightly improve accuracy of `DeviceEvent::MouseMotion`.
+- `ApplicationHandler::create|destroy_surfaces()` was split off from
+  `ApplicationHandler::resumed/suspended()`.

+  `ApplicationHandler::can_create_surfaces()` should, for portability reasons to Android, be the only place to create render surfaces.

+  `ApplicationHandler::resumed/suspended()` are now only emitted by iOS and Web and now signify actually resuming/suspending the application.

 ### Removed